-- decide on the appropriate action to be taken to resolve the complaint - · where appropriate, recommend changes to the school's systems or procedures to prevent similar issues in the future.
+- decide on the appropriate action to be taken to resolve the complaint; and - where appropriate, recommend changes to the Trust's systems or procedures to prevent similar issues in the future.

-The Chair of the Committee will provide the complainant and Whickham School with a full explanation of their decision and the reason(s) for it, in writing, within 10 school days of the panel meeting.
+The Chair of the Committee will provide the complainant and the Trust with a full explanation of their decision and the reason(s) for it, in writing, within fifteen school days.

-The letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled by Whickham School.
+The letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled by Newham Community Learning.

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions Whickham School will take to resolve the complaint.
+Where appropriate, it will include details of actions the Trust will take to resolve the complaint.

-The panel will ensure that those findings and recommendations are sent by electronic mail or otherwise given to the complainant and, where relevant, the person complained about.
-Furthermore, they will be available for inspection on the school premises by the proprietor and the Headteacher.
+The panel will ensure that those findings and recommendations are sent by electronic mail to the complainant and, where relevant, the person complained about.
+Furthermore, they will be available for inspection at the Trust's offices.

-A written record will be kept of all complaints, and of whether they are resolved at the preliminary stage or proceed to a panel hearing, along with what actions have been taken, regardless of the decision.
+A written record will be kept of all complaints, and of whether they are resolved at Stage 2 or proceed to a panel hearing, along with what actions have been taken, regardless of the decision.

-All correspondence, statements and records relating to individual complaints will be kept confidential except where the Secretary of State or a body conducting an inspection under section 109 of the 2008 Act requests access to them.
+All correspondence statements and records relating to individual complaints will be kept confidential, except where the Secretary of State or a body conducting an inspection under section 109 of the 2008 Act requests access to them.

+2.16.
 Next Steps

-If the complainant believes the school did not handle their complaint in accordance with the published complaints procedure or they acted unlawfully or unreasonably in the exercise of their duties under education law, they can contact the ESFA after they have completed Stage 3.
+If the complainant believes the school / Trust / both did not handle their complaint in accordance with the published complaints procedure or they acted unlawfully or unreasonably in the exercise of their duties under education law, they can contact the ESFA after they have completed Stage 3.

-The ESFA will not normally reinvestigate the substance of complaints or overturn any decisions made by Whickham School.
-They will consider whether Whickham School has adhered to education legislation and any statutory policies connected with the complaint and whether they have followed Part 7 of the Education (Independent School Standards) Regulations 2014.
+The ESFA will not normally reinvestigate the substance of complaints or overturn any decisions made by the Trust or any of its schools.
+They will consider whether the Trust or any of its schools have adhered to education legislation and any statutory policies connected with the complaint and whether they have followed Part 7 of the Education (Independent School Standards) Regulations 2014.